tldr-pages/tldr/pages/common/hub.md

 > If set up as instructed by `hub alias`, one can use `git` to run `hub` commands.
 > More information: <https://hub.github.com>.

-- Clone a repository, using its GitHub owner (can be omited if you own it) and the repository name:
+- Clone a repository using its slug (owners can omit the username):

 `hub clone {{username}}/{{repo_name}}`